normandy14/duoTerminal/README.md

 ## License

-:newspaper: This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details
+:newspaper: This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details.

 <!--